OpenFAST/openfast/docs/source/install/index.rst

 approach that uses CMake to generate build files for all platforms.
-Currently, CMake support for Visual Studio while doing active development is not well supported, so OpenFAST maintains a Visual Studio Solution giving Windows developers abother option for writing code, compiling and debugging in a streamlined manner.
+Currently, CMake support for Visual Studio while doing active development is not well supported, so OpenFAST maintains a Visual Studio Solution giving Windows developers another option for writing code, compiling and debugging in a streamlined manner.
 See :ref:`vs_windows` for more information.
 If Visual Studio is not a requirement in Windows development, CMake is adequate.
 Background on CMake is given in